 At the Detroit Zoo

-Golden, golfoldulcean, imitating, three-lined, green-and-black, yellow-and-blue, blue, and yellow-banded poison dart frogs can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
+Golden, golfoldulcean, mimic, three-lined, green-and-black, yellow-and-blue and yellow-banded poison dart frogs can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 This very small frog has aposematic colorations, which means its bright and contrasting colors indicate toxins to potential predators.